conthom/App-dev/README.md

 # App-dev
-Repository for various App dev projects
+Repository for Apps I've worked on for my Android mobile app development class